Sweet Frugal Life

 VIP Kid is currently one of the most popular work from home jobs, and for good reason!
 The company is super easy to work with and hires most of their applicants!

-This job sounds so fun because you get to sit at your computer while teaching English to kids in China!
+This job sounds so fun because you get to sit at your computer while teaching English to kids all over the world!
 If you are a teacher at heart, this is the job for you.

 The best part is that all of the work is already done for you!
 The lesson plans are all prepared, your job is just to teach it!